Nicholas Hofgren: Career

 He is currently a board member of StableDAO, a stable coin company.
-StableDAO's executive chairman and CEO is Sam Lee.
-Sam Lee was founder of Hyperfund, a controversial DEFI company that defrauded several investors.
+StableDAO's Executive Chairman and CEO, Sam Lee is the founder of Hyperfund, a controversial DEFI company that has been accused of defrauding several investors.

+An investigative report by Whistleblower Files, published on November 29, 2024, revealed the full extent of the connection between Hofgren's blockchain company, StableDAO, and its alleged involvement in a Ponzi scheme.